-Finally, we do not use many techniques standard for usual text OCR, which are applicable to running text but not to toponyms in maps, for example: morphological and syntactic analysis, semantic consistency verification [13]; paragraph layout determination, etc. In a way, the new techniques we introduce in the Sections 6, 7, and 9 play the same role of verification of contextual consistency, but in the manner very specific to cartographic maps.
+On the other hand, many techniques standard for usual text OCR use contextual information available in running text, such as morphological and syntactic analysis, semantic consistency verification [13]; paragraph layout detection, etc. These techniques are not directly applicable to recognition of toponyms in maps.
+However, the new techniques we introduce in the Sections 6, 7, and 9 play a similar role of verification of contextual consistency of the recognition results, but in the manner very specific to cartographic maps in contrast to the standard running text OCR.